-This change package is intended for hospitals participating in the Hospital Engagement Network (HEN) 2.0 project led by the Centers for Medicare & Medicaid Services (CMS) Partnership for Patients (PFP); it is meant to be a tool to help you make patient care safer and improve care transitions.
+This change package is intended for hospitals participating in the Hospital Improvement Innovation Network (HIIN) project led by the Centers for Medicare & Medicaid Services (CMS) and Partnership for Patients (PFP); it is meant to be a tool to help you make patient care safer and improve care transitions.
 This change package is a summary of themes from the successful practices of high performing health organizations across the country.
 It was developed through clinical practice sharing, organization site visits and subject matter expert contributions.
-This change package includes a menu of strategies, change concepts and specific actionable items that any hospital can choose to implement based on need or for purposes of improving patient quality of life and care.
+This change package includes a menu of strategies, change concepts and specific actionable items that any hospital can implement based on need or for purposes of improving patient quality of life and care.
 This change package is intended to be complementary to literature reviews and other evidence-based tools and resources.

-PART 1: ADVERSE EVENT AREA (AEA) DEFINITION AND SCOPE
+PART 1: AEA DEFINITION AND SCOPE

-A surgical-site infection (SSI) is an infection that occurs after surgery in the part of the body where the surgery took place.1 SSIs can be superficial infections involving just the skin or more serious and involve tissues under the skin, organs or implanted material.
+CURRENT DEFINITION OF HARM TOPIC: A surgical site infection (SSI) is an infection that occurs after surgery in the part of the body where the surgery took place.
+SSIs can be superficial infections involving just the skin, or they can be more serious and can involve tissues under the skin, organs or implanted material.

-Magnitude of the Problem - Why This Matters
+Magnitude of the Problem and Why this Matters

-More than 15 million surgeries are performed in the United States annually.2 Between two and five percent of these patients will develop an SSI, totaling anywhere from 160,000 to 300,000 SSIs nationwide every year.
-SSIs are now the most common and expensive health care associated infection in the U.S.^{3,4,5} Fortunately, 60 percent of SSIs are potentially preventable if evidence-based practices are adopted.6
+More than 15 million surgeries are performed in the United States annually.2 Between two and five percent of these patients will develop an SSI, equating to between 160,000 and 300,000 SSIs nationwide each year.
+SSIs are now the most common and most expensive health care-associated infection in the U.S.^{3,4,5} Fortunately, through the adoption of evidence based practices, 60 percent of SSIs are potentially preventable.6

-HEN 1.0 Progress
+HEN 1.0 Progress:

-From 2011 to 2014, the AHA/HRET HEN prevented an estimated 4,860 SSIs, with an estimated cost savings of over \$102 million.
+• From 2011 to 2014, the over 1,400 AHA/HRET HEN hospitals prevented an estimated 4,860 SSIs with an estimated cost savings of over \$102 million.

-HEN 2.0 Reduction Goals
+HEN 2.0 Results: